ypid/dotfiles/shortcuts.md

 The use of the shift modifier key is explicitly written down.
 Modifier keys are written down from left to right e.g. shift+ctrl+super+alt.

 Left hand only: Should be easy to use with the left hand, because it is often used during work with the mouse.
-For example switching windows or Ctrl+c to copy to the clipboard.
+For example switching windows or Ctrl+C to copy to the clipboard.

 ## Advises: Shortcuts done right